 One thing I noticed while doing a deep dive on the ranking articles is that they all used a lot of pictures.
 Like a lot!
 Most have a picture for every tip.
 If the tip is to put your cords in toilet paper rolls–there is a picture of cords in toilet paper rolls.
 So if you are looking to rank for this keyword I'd plan on including a lot of pictures.

 Another thing I always pay attention to is how long the ranking articles are.
 For example, if all the articles are 5,000 words your 1,000 word article with 10 tips isn't going to rank.
+(If you want to learn more about how wordcount affects ranking, Ahrefs has this interesting article.)

 In this case, for moving tips and hacks, there is a wide variety in length.
 The shortest article was about 1,300 words and the longest was over 6,000 and had 100 tips!